 As for the living room, avoid decorating it with jars or other decors that are breakable.
 Assign a specific space for where your child can do most of her activities like eating, playing, or just tinkering.

 Autistic children are often very sensitive to certain types of stimuli, so it is wise to lessen these stimuli in the home to keep them from manifesting unpleasant behaviors.
 Avoid using fluorescent lights and super bright lights, strong-scented paints, air fresheners, candles, or perfumes.
 If you have a doorbell, keep it to minimal volume, as kids with autism are often bothered with loud noises, including the ringing of the phone.
 Also, don’t watch loud television and listen to music at the same time.
+UA Huntsville psychologist Pavica Sheldon explains that “It is a social theory which examines the long-term effects of television.
+The research shows that too much time spent in front of the TV watching violent programs leads to ‘the mean world syndrome.”

 Keep Accident-Prone Spaces Safe